 10 Click to start the measurement preparation.
 If "User Calibration" mode is set to "Measure" the following screen is displayed:

-- a A user calibration requires a valid electrical calibration between ports 1 and 2 for two-port network analyzers or ports 1 and 4 for four-port network analyzers, respectively.
+a A user calibration requires a valid electrical calibration between at least two ports of network analyzers.
 If you want to use a different electrical calibration for the user calibration measurement and for the DUT measurement, "Electrical Calibration" can be used as the user calibration measurement in the "CalSet for User Calibration" combo box.
 If you have performed a four-port electrical calibration before, use this one, otherwise select the corresponding two-port calibration.
 The selected electrical calibration will only be used for the user calibration measurement.
 Afterwards the LCA returns to the currently activated electrical calibration for the DUT measurements.
 The currently activated electrical calibration is preselected in the "CalSet for User Calibration" combo box.
-This preselection is fine and you have nothing to do if the same electrical calibration is used for the user calibration measurement and for the DUT measurement - b Select "Reduce IF-BW for user calibration measurement" to reduce noise on the user calibration data.
-The default bandwidth reduction factor is defined in the LCAConfig.xml file. - c Click to proceed. - d Choose whether you want to save the calibration data for later use.
+This preselection is fine

+- and you have nothing to do if the same electrical calibration is used for the user calibration measurement and for the DUT measurement. - b Select "Reduce IF-BW for user calibration measurement" to reduce noise on the user calibration data.
+The default bandwidth reduction factor is defined in the LCAConfig.xml file. - c Click ok to proceed. - d Choose whether you want to save the calibration data for later use.